-The other option is a very less sexy website can do myself without any involving any web developer.
-It involved some elbow grease that I had to hunt down some html code, do some basic pricing tables, but in the end, I have a functional site that can sell the document.
+The second option is to cobbled together a website with off the shelf software without involving any web developer.
+It involved some elbow grease that I had to hunt down some html code, do some basic pricing tables but in the end I have a functional site that I can start selling my product.

-If I were to consider that time cost, it would profitable by the 8th or 9th sale.
+If I were to add in my time cost it would profitable by the 8th or 9th sale.

-Granted it wasn’t profitable on day one, it was still a whole lot better than dumping say $1,000 into it, not knowing if customers will buy.
+This business wasn’t profitable on day one but it was still fast, it was still a whole lot better than dumping several hundred to thousands into it, not knowing if customers will buy.

-On the opposite end of the scale, you can get some samples, take pictures of products you want to sell, post them to your local Ebay, Craigslist, Facebook, or forums and start selling.
+A faster approach would be to get or buy some samples, take pictures of products you want to sell, post them to your local Ebay, Craigslist, Facebook, or forums, and start selling.

 If you do the second method, you will learn a few things fast.
-First is, which products sell and which sites sell well.
+First is, which products sell, and also which sites sell well.

 Obviously you need to comply with local laws.
-In some countries, you need to have your products in hand before you can sell, business registration.
+In some countries, you need to have your products in hand before you can sell, like business registration and the like.

 Leverage your existing skills and knowledge